-PIER is a research-based instructional resource guide developed by the Association of Pathology Chairs (APC), the Association for Pathology Informatics (API), and the CAP.
+PIER is a free informatics graduate medical education curriculum for pathology residency programs developed by the Association of Pathology Chairs (APC), the Association for Pathology Informatics (API), and the CAP.

-PIER presents training topics, knowledge, skill statements, educational strategies, and learning resource options for program directors and faculty to effectively provide informatics training to their residents and meet Accreditation Council for Graduate Medical Education informatics milestone requirements.
+PIER presents training topics, knowledge and skill statements, educational strategies, and learning resource options for program directors and faculty to effectively provide informatics training to their residents and meet Accreditation Council for Graduate Medical Education informatics milestone requirements.

 LOINC Encoding Services

-Logical Observation Identifiers Names and Codes (LOINC) and Systematized Nomenclature of Medicine—Clinical Terms (SNOMED CT) are key standards for use in the US for the electronic exchange of laboratory test information—both are mandatory requirements for Stage 2 Meaningful Use.
+Logical Observation Identifiers Names and Codes (LOINC ®) and Systematized Nomenclature of Medicine—Clinical Terms (SNOMED CT ®) are key standards for use in the US for the electronic exchange of laboratory test information.

 We offer assistance to laboratories of all sizes with assessment of laboratory information terminology needs:

 - Best practices of mapping, validation, or maintenance of LOINC and SNOMED CT for laboratory orders or observations

 - Steps to develop and maintain a data dictionary for your laboratory

 Get Involved With CAP Informatics Projects